 We’ve just been watching the excellent new BBC/Open University movie, The Challenger, starring William Hurt, telling the story of how Nobel prize-winning physicist Richard Feynman uncovered the truth behind the 1986 space shuttle disaster.
 As a former physicist with a passion for science stretching back as far as I can remember, I’m getting increasingly concerned … Continue reading What does the Challenger disaster tell us about the meaning of “evidence”?

 “I endeavour to understand the current state of railway matters when everyone around seems mad.
 Stark staring mad.
 The only sane course is to get out and keep quiet.”
-Isambard Kingdom Brunel It’s tragic that the man who created so much of Britain’s railway infrastructure was driven to a point where he had to … Continue reading Brunel, Bhagwan, The Beatles and the collapse of Western Civilization
+Isambard Kingdom Brunel It’s tragic that the man who created so much of Britain’s railway infrastructure was driven to a point where he had to get … Continue reading Brunel, Bhagwan, The Beatles and the collapse of Western Civilization